BlueAndGold - Irish In The NFL: Tight End Durham Smythe Establishes Himself In The Pros

 In preparing for the 2018 NFL Draft, scouts would look at that game when evaluating Smythe’s potential.
 It helped that he led all Notre Dame receivers against the Wolfpack with three catches for 52 yards and a touchdown, but Smythe’s NFL projection was never to be like Travis Kelce from the Kansas City Chiefs or any other of the prolific pass-catching tight ends in the NFL.

 But maneuvering a player of Chubb’s caliber in a one-on-one matchup?
-That was more than enough for him to be drafted by the Miami Dolphins in the seventh round.
+That was more than enough for him to be drafted by the Miami Dolphins in the fourth round.

 Thus far, he’s turned his reputation as an intelligent and hard-nosed in-line blocker into 22 starts two and a half seasons into his professional career.

-Even after catching his first NFL touchdown in week six of the 2020 season, Smythe’s perception of his role on the team never wavered.
+Even after hauling in his first NFL touchdown reception in week six of the 2020 season, Smythe’s perception of his role on the team never wavered.
 He appreciated the recognition he received in the box score, but he’s never been enamored with making the flashy play.

 TOUCHDOWN DOLPHINS!
 Fitzpatrick to former Belton Tiger Superstar Durham Smythe!
 Part of a big 24-0 win for Miami vs NYJets #AlwaysaTiger #FinsUp— Randy Pittenger (@randypittenger) October 19, 2020